SubspaceNet: Deep Learning-Aided Subspace Methods for DoA Estimation: SubspaceNet

 \subsubsection{\ac{dnn} Autoencoder}

-We utilize a \ac{dnn} architecture inspired by denoising autoencoders to process $\{\hat{\myMat{R}}_X[\tau]\}_{\tau=0}^{\tau_{\max}}$, as illustrated in Fig.~\ref{fig:ssn AE scheme}.
-Autoencoders are a popular deep learning technique used for selecting relevant features from noisy data and mapping them into high-dimensional representations \cite[Ch.
-14]{Goodfellow_Deep_Learning}.
-The encoder part of the \ac{dnn} consists of three \ac{cnn} layers gradually increasing filter size.
+We utilize a \ac{dnn} architecture inspired by denoising autoencoders to process $\{\hat{\myMat{R}}_X[\tau]\}_{\tau=0}^{\tau_{\max}}$, as illustrated in Fig.~\ref{fig:ssn AE scheme}. {Autoencoders are deep learning architectures that are used for selecting relevant features from noisy data and mapping them into high-dimensional representations \cite[Ch.
+14]{Goodfellow_Deep_Learning}.} The encoder part of the \ac{dnn} consists of three \ac{cnn} layers gradually increasing filter size.
 Its goal is to map the input into a lower dimensional latent representation that preserves only the meaningful information for the task, thus filtering out unnecessary information and noise.
 The decoder, which is comprised of a decreasing filter size \ac{dcnn} layers, aims to recover successive information details from the latent features as it progresses through its layers, producing a $2N\times N$ matrix which is post-processed into the surrogate covariance.

 We use \ac{cnn} layers with $2\times 2$ kernels.
 This small kernel size allows to capture local phase correlations between neighboring sensors over the auto-correlation input, and potentially improve robustness to noise.
 The latter follows since the \ac{snr} across the spectrum is not constant, and thus the filters can detect local phase structures from the high \ac{snr} spectral regions to compensate for the lack of information from the low \ac{snr} regions.
 Unlike the conventional usage of \ac{cnn} autoencoders in, e.g., computer vision, we do not employ pooling layers to avoid discarding useful spatial information.
-Instead of using common rectified linear unit activations ${\rm ReLU}(x) = \max(0,x)$, we utilize anti-rectifier activations.
+Instead of using common rectified linear unit activations ${\rm ReLU}(z) = \max(0,z)$, we utilize anti-rectifier activations.
 This ensures that both positive and negative values are propagated, making it more suitable for sensory data containing both positive and negative values~\cite{ABLE}.
-The anti-rectifier activation is expressed as the concatenation of both the positive and the negative part of the input, given by:
+The anti-rectifier activation is expressed as the concatenation of both the positive and the negative part of the input.
+Specifically, for an $N_z \times 1$ input vector $\myVec{z}=[z_1, \ldots z_{N_z}]^T$, the activation outputs a $2N_z \times 1$ vector given by: